MarkusAmshove/natls/docs/implementing-analyzers.md

 On the right side of the editor you can see a tree view with the AST containing all nodes.
 On the bottom you can see all the tokens that the lexer spit out.

-Pressing on `COMPRESS` in the editor will mark the AST node in the right view and the align the tokens on the bottom to the selected line.
+Pressing on `COMPRESS` in the editor will mark the AST node in the right view and align the tokens on the bottom to the selected line.

 ![compress pressed](/assets/implementing_analyzers/compress_pressed.png)